abelcastilloavant/csmpi/README.md

 In order to avoid re-reading data from the cloud, we use caching in the read operation.
 Right now we use in-session caching using [least-recently-used in-memory caching](https://github.com/kirillseva/cacher).

+## Future developments

+This package is a generalization of [s3mpi](https://github.com/robertzk/s3mpi/) - it is still under development, but the first development milestone is to replicate the functionality of "s3mpi".

 ## License